hnpf/lumina-search/README.md

 - **Bookmark Management**: Organize bookmarks with categories and icons, plus import from browsers
 - **Weather Integration**: Real-time weather using privacy-focused APIs and approximate IP location
 - **Calendar Widget**: Interactive monthly calendar that highlights today
-- **Quick Actions**: New tab, settings access, and screenshot functionality

 ### Privacy & Security
 - **No Tracking**: Your searches stay private - never stored or sent anywhere